 Nordic walking with poles is a great way to exercise on your own or with others.
 It’s fun, effective, and easy to get started.
-Developed by Finnish cross-country skiers as summer fitness training, it provides an excellent full-body workout.
+Developed in Finland by cross-country skiers as summer fitness training, it provides an excellent full-body workout.
 Regular walking uses 45%-50% of your muscles; Nordic walking uses 90%.
 Health benefits include improved cardiovascular function and increased calorie burning, muscle strength, coordination and stability.
+Whidbey Island is the perfect place to Nordic walk!
+Learn more about this sport at https://www.health.harvard.edu/staying-healthy/fitness-trend-nordic-walking# Whidbey Island is the perfect place to Nordic walk!

-Bring: Water bottle, cloth face covering, hand sanitizer, weather-appropriate attire (layers), comfortable walking shoes.
+Bring: Water bottle, cloth face covering for check-in, hand sanitizer, weather-appropriate attire (layers), comfortable walking shoes.
 Please note: the walking technique and poles differ from those used in trekking.
 Borrow the specially designed poles for the class sessions, then, if desired, purchase later to carry on.

 Instructor: Volunteer instructor, Cathy Haworth, is certified as a Basic Nordic Walking Instructor through the American Nordic Walking Association, then recertified with Nordixx Canada. email@example.com